Parameter Transfer for Quantum Approximate Optimization of Weighted MaxCut: Methods

-We scale $\bm\gamma$ by $\arctan(\frac{1}{\sqrt{d-1}})$ following the exact formula for optimal $\bm\gamma$ from \cite{Wang2018} because we observe it to empirically give a better performance for the low values of $p$ considered in this work.
+We scale $\bm\gamma$ by $\arctan(\frac{1}{\sqrt{d-1}})$ following the exact formula for optimal triangle-free and $p=1$ $\bm\gamma$ from \cite{Wang2018} because we observe it to empirically give a better performance for the low values of $p$ considered in this work.
+The use of the $\arctan$ scaling here is a heuristic choice, as we consider non-triangle-free and $p>1$ instances for transfer, which do not conform to the analytic assumptions of \cite{Wang2018}.
+Nonetheless we find this same scaling to be useful in achieving high-quality results for our cases.
 For higher values of $p$, scaling by $\sqrt{d}$ may be preferable~\cite{Ozaeta2021IsingQAOA,2110.10685,2110.14206}, although the two are asymptotically equivalent for large $d$.
+Next, the median scaled parameters $(\bm \beta^S_\mathrm{median}, \bm \gamma^S_\mathrm{median})$ are computed from $(\bm\beta^{S}_j, \bm\gamma^{S}_j)_{j=1}^N$.
+This completes steps pictured in Fig.~\ref{fig:schematic}(a).